misael-diaz/OpenBDS/README.md

 The test just spawns the particles in the system box, tests the computation of the interparticle forces, the application of the periodic boundaries, among other things.
-It is not by any means a full fledged BDS code, in fact, it only executes one step and exits.
+It is not by any means a fully fledged BDS code, in fact, it only executes one step and exits.

 OBDS Test Code can be executed from the src directory via: